 - (a) Any first year student whose cumulative grade point average falls below 2.15 at the end of the first semester of study shall be placed on academic probation.
 Any student placed on academic probation shall be required to meet with the Associate Dean of Academic Affairs (or his/her designee) no later than the fifth day of classes of the second semester.
-The Associate Dean of Academic Affairs will counsel the student concerning his/her chances for successfully completing the academic program at the law school and may require the student (as a condition of academic probation) to participate in any portion or portions of the Academic Success Program that the associate dean shall deem appropriate. - (b) At the conclusion of the first semester of the first year, any student whose cumulative grade point average is 1.50 or below shall be dismissed from the law school and shall not be eligible for reinstatement.
-At the conclusion of the second semester of the first year, any student whose cumulative grade point average is below 2.00 and had been placed on probation during the second semester shall be dismissed from the law school and shall not be eligible for reinstatement. - (c) Any student not described in subsection (a) hereof whose cumulative grade point average falls below 2.00 shall be dismissed from the law school. - (1) Any such student whose cumulative grade point average is below 1.80 shall be dismissed from the law school and shall not be eligible for reinstatement. - (2) Any student whose cumulative grade point average is at least 1.95 may petition the Associate Dean for Academic Affairs, pursuant to sections 3-906 through 3-909, for reinstatement on academic probation for one semester (the probationary semester).
-If the Associate Dean for Academic Affairs refuses to reinstate the student, the student may petition the academic standards committee pursuant to sections 3-906 through 3-909. - (3) Any such student whose cumulative grade point average is at least 1.80 shall be allowed to petition the Academic Standards Committee pursuant to Sections 3-906 3-909, for reinstatement for one semester on academic probation (the probationary semester).
+The Associate Dean of Academic Affairs will counsel the student concerning his/her chances for successfully completing the academic program at the law school and may require the student (as a condition of academic probation) to participate in any portion or portions of the Academic Success Program that the associate dean shall deem appropriate. - (b) At the conclusion of the first semester of the first year, any student whose cumulative grade point average is 1.50 or below shall be dismissed from the law school and shall not be eligible for reinstatement. - (c) Any student whose cumulative grade point average falls below 2.00 at the end of the first year or thereafter shall be dismissed from the law school. - (1) Any such student whose cumulative grade point average is below 1.90 shall be dismissed from the law school and shall not be eligible for reinstatement. - (2) Any student whose cumulative grade point average is at least 1.95 may petition the Associate Dean for Academic Affairs, pursuant to sections 3-906 through 3-909, for reinstatement on academic probation for one semester (the probationary semester).
+If the Associate Dean for Academic Affairs refuses to reinstate the student, the student may petition the academic standards committee pursuant to sections 3-906 through 3-909. - (3) Any such student whose cumulative grade point average is at least 1.90 shall be allowed to petition the Academic Standards Committee pursuant to Sections 3-906 3-909, for reinstatement for one semester on academic probation (the probationary semester).

-April 21, 2005 Revised September 12, 2008 Revised March 6, 2009 Rev. May 4, 2010 October 11, 2010
+April 21, 2005 Revised September 12, 2008 Revised March 6, 2009 Rev. May 4, 2010 October 11, 2010 Rev. September 5, 2012